A design lover’s guide to a long weekend in Sydney

 The MCA is located at

-Breakfast at pretty-as-a-picture The Mayflower in Darlinghurst is first, then hop on a bus on Oxford Street to head to Circular Quay and The Rocks, one of the city’s oldest precincts.
-The best way to explore its stunning architecture (from 1820s pubs to classic terrace houses) is on a 90min walking tour.
+Breakfast at the Instagram-worthy Bills in Surry Hills is first, then hop on a bus on Oxford Street to head to Circular Quay and The Rocks, one of the city’s oldest precincts.

 The Rocks Walking Tour, The Rocks